borntofrappe/the-nature-of-code/README.md

 The idea is to have the pivot function as the point around which the bob rotates, at a distance given by the inflexible arm.

 With this structure, the pendulum is subject to a force of gravity, pulling the bob downwards.
-The fact that the bob is attached to the immovable pivot, however, means that the force of gravity doesn't affect the round shape only in its `y` dimension.
+The fact that the bob is attached to the immovable pivot, however, means that the force of gravity doesn"t affect the round shape only in its `y` dimension.

 ```text
  x